osrf-migration/srcsim-wiki/qual_task1.md

 ## Reporting LED location

-Send the location and color of each LED to the `/srcsim/qual1/light` topic.
+Send the location and color of each LED, in meters relative the head frame of R5, to the `/srcsim/qual1/light` topic.
 This topic expects a [srcsim/Console](https://bitbucket.org/osrf/srcsim/src/56895b58f7654df5a54934c562591020a558fde7/msg/Console.msg?at=default&fileviewer=file-view-default) message.
 Your answer will appear in a log file that you must submit in order to complete the qualification tasks.
 This log file is in your home directory with the name `src_qual1_<timestamp>.log`, where `<timestamp>` is an ISO string of the time that simulation started.

 ## Upload your log files